-The U.S. Supreme Court today threw out an attempt by Arizona and 12 other states to defend a controversial Trump-era policy that made it harder for legal immigrants to live in the country if they used or relied on certain public benefits.
+The U.S. Supreme Court on Tuesday once again threw out an attempt by Arizona and 12 other states to defend a controversial Trump-era policy that made it harder for legal immigrants to live in the country if they used or relied on certain public benefits.

 The policy, a 2019 revision of the public charge rule, was a complicated and contentious revision of previous longstanding guidance, and was roundly criticized as discriminatory and a “wealth test.”
 Multiple immigrant and civil rights organizations sued to prevent the rule from going into effect, and a complicated legal tap-dance ensued across multiple levels of courts across the country before the Biden administration allowed the rule to be vacated across the country before formally withdrawing it.